Skip to content

 STATAMIC_STATIC_CACHING_STRATEGY=full

-These settings optimize Statamic for serverless deployments by enabling full static caching and disabling features that work better with persistent file systems.
+These settings optimize Statamic for serverless deployments by enabling full static caching and disabling unnecessary tasks/workloads.

 Persistent Storage Configuration